 Coyotes are secretive and shy, with a natural instinct to avoid humans.
 Intelligent survivalists, they are constantly adapting to their surroundings.
 As development continues to squeeze them from their natural habitat, coyotes are more likely to venture into urban areas.
 But sharing a neighborhood with these savvy creatures isn’t something to fear.
 Coyotes are an important part of the ecosystem.
 The more you learn about coyotes, the more you can enjoy those rare encounters.

-To learn more about coyotes, please watch the presentation below, or visit our Frequently Asked Questions section »
+To learn more about coyotes, visit our Frequently Asked Questions section »

 Homeowner groups and other Lake County organizations can book a free informational presentation about coyotes.